-The complete command string must be entered as shown below.
-Incomplete or invalid command strings will cause the 5250 SCS Printer Emulation session to print the string beginning with the invalid data.
+• The complete command string must be entered as shown below.
+Incomplete command strings and command strings with invalid values (such as spaces) will cause the 5250 SCS Printer Emulation session to print the string at the place the error occurred.